Language selection

 The applicants who graduated from a higher education institution abroad must deliver one of the following documents in order to prove their previous education:

-- a document about a general recognition of foreign higher education in the Czech Republic obtained according to § 89 and 90 of the higher education law of the Czech Republic (so called "nostrification"), or
+- a document about a general recognition of foreign higher education in the Czech Republic obtained according to § 89 and 90 of The Higher Education Act of the Czech Republic (so called "nostrification"), or

 - a foreign document about a foreign higher education if it is automatically recognized in the Czech Republic, according to its international agreements, without further official processing (diploma and diploma supplements from Slovakia, Poland, Hungary, Slovenia), or

-- a foreign document about completing higher education which will be assessed by the faculty itself (no fee is being charged).
+- a foreign document confirming completing of higher education which will be assessed by the faculty itself (no fee is being charged).

 **Academic Background**